Zelenskyy says he is ready to work on US-backed plan to end war in Ukraine

 Zelenskyy's office did not comment directly on the content of the 28-point plan, which has not been published, but said the Ukrainian leader had "outlined the fundamental principles that matter to our people".

-Trump and Zelenskyy clashed in front of television cameras in a disastrous meeting for the Ukrainian leader at the White House in March, but talks went more smoothly when he visited the White House this summer.
+White House press secretary Karoline Leavitt told a news briefing that Secretary of State Marco Rubio and US special envoy Steve Witkoff had been quietly working on the plan for about a month and Trump supports the plan.

-The White House said senior Trump administration officials had met Ukrainian officials in the past week to discuss the plan.
+"It's a good plan for both Russia and Ukraine, and we believe that it should be acceptable to both sides," she said.

-Spokeswoman Karoline Leavitt told reporters that US Secretary of State Marco Rubio and US special envoy Steve Witkoff were involved in the meetings and that Washington was having good conversations with both sides about how to end the war.
+She said the US engaged equally with the Ukrainians and the Russians on the text.

 GENERAL SAYS RUSSIA CONTROLS KUPIANSK